NASWA-OpenUI/Open-UI-Framework/Contribution Guidelines/Intro to GitHub.md

 > **Example:** "I've finished my document updates → I'll create a **pull request** so my changes can be reviewed"

 ## README
-Find essential information about the repository and how to use it.
+A file where that contains essential information about the repository and how to use it.

 > **Example:** "I'm new to this project → I'll check the README for guidance on getting started."